jeswin/mac2linux/README.md

 # mac2linux

-The goal of this project is to document settings that make macOS mimic Ubuntu LTS + Gnome.
+The goal of this project is to document settings that make macOS mimic Ubuntu LTS + Gnome, especially the shortcuts.
 PRs welcome for other distros.

 # Usage